GGiecold-zz/ECLAIR/README.md

 References
 ----------
-* Giecold, G., Marco, E., Trippa, L. and Yuan, G.-C., "Robust Inference of Cell Lineages", to appear
+* Giecold, G., Marco, E., Trippa, L. and Yuan, G.-C., "Robust Inference of Cell Lineages", submitted for publication
 * A. Strehl and J. Ghosh, "Cluster Ensembles - A Knowledge Reuse Framework for Combining Multiple Partitions".
 In: Journal of Machine Learning Research, 3, pp. 583-617.
 2002